How to Write a Pet Sympathy Card – What to Say When Someone Loses a Pet

 Sometimes the card feels too small.
 Not because you didn’t write something meaningful, but because what you’re feeling is bigger than a few lines of handwriting.

 You want to send something that acknowledges who they lost – not just that they lost someone.
-Something that captures a name, a personality, the things that made them irreplaceable.
-A sympathy gift that stays on the wall long after the flowers have wilted.
+Something that captures a name, a personality, the things that made that animal irreplaceable.
+A gift that stays on the wall long after the flowers have wilted.

 That’s why we created Still Beside Me.
-Every tribute we make is personalized – a poem or letter written from real memories, printed alongside a real photo, in a frame that belongs on the wall for years, not in a drawer.
-It’s the kind of gift that makes someone stop and say you remembered who they were.
+Every tribute we make is personalized – a poem written from real memories of their pet, printed beside their pet’s photo, with their name and years set into it.
+It arrives in an elegant frame you choose, ready to hang.
+And you approve every word before it prints.
+It’s the kind of gift that makes someone stop and say you remembered who he was.
 We wrote more about this in why personalized memorial gifts mean more than flowers.

 Keep reading

-If you’re not sure a card is enough, you might want to read about what to send instead of flowers for ideas that truly last.
-Looking for something thoughtful for a colleague?
-Our guide to sympathy gifts for a coworker can help you strike the right tone.
+If you’re not sure a card is enough, you might want to read about what to send instead of flowers when someone loses a pet for ideas that truly last.
+If the loss was a dog, see what to get someone who lost a dog.
 And if you’re still struggling with what to write, try our free sympathy message helper – it walks you through it step by step.

 When words aren’t enough